How to Rank Average in Excel (4 Common Scenarios)

 result

-4. Rank in Descending Order
+4. Ranking in Descending Order with RANK-AVERAGE

 If you input the number 0 as the optional argument of the RANK.AVG function, you will get the rank in descending order.
-The RANK.AVG function rank numbers in descending order by default.
+The RANK.AVG function ranks numbers in descending order by default.
 So, if you leave the optional argument empty, you will also get the rank in descending order.

 ➤ Type the following formula in cell D5,